-Release your inner adventurer and participate on this ultimate sled trip experiencing the best of Ilulissat in winter time.
-The four day sled trip will give you lots of highlights of some of the most striking experiences in the grand nature full of snow, ice, silence and the magical northern lights combined with Ilulissat’s town and cultural life.
+Release your inner adventurer and participate on this sled trip experiencing the best of Ilulissat in winter time.
+The two day sled trip will give you lots of highlights of some of the most striking experiences in the grand nature full of snow, ice, silence and the magical northern lights combined with Ilulissat’s town and cultural life.

 The winter temperature in Greenland is between 30 and 5 minus degrees so we welcome you to this unique white world where the nature sets the agenda!